MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/include-telemetry-dimension-validation-target-version.md

-Specifies the version of Business Central we are validating against.
-Typically the next major version.
+Specifies the version of Business Central we are validating against, typically the next major version.